 According to SocialMediaExaminer, 93% of marketers across the globe use Facebook ads regularly.
 That is almost every marketer on the planet!

 And if you think this is just the west, think again.
-More than 70% of businesses using FB ads are non-U.S.
+More than 70% of businesses using FB ads are not from the U.S.

 That’s enough proof that Facebook marketing can’t be ignored by most businesses.